 7 different types of pillar page

 Now, there's a whole load of stuff around this.
 I've got a lot of slides which I'm not going to go through right now, but, like I say, what I'd like to do is give you a resource.
-So I'm going to share this slide deck out, you'll get copies of everything.
+So I'm going to share this slide deck out, and you'll get copies of everything.

-What I've done for you is we've identified 7 different types of pillar page.
+What I've done for you is we've identified 7 different types of pillar pages.
 If you look at the HubSpot training, if you look at most training actually on this subject, they actually just say: "Create a pillar page".
 But they don't really give you many ideas about what to put in it and how to structure it, and different ways and different methods of producing pillar pages.
-And specifically what I've done here is identified pillar pages that can be useful to be shared with influencers.
+And specifically, what I've done here is identified pillar pages that can be useful to be shared with influencers.
 So I'm going to leave you alone in terms of your buyer persona content - we know a particular technique, when we're using it, we can deploy it in a particular way, we can outreach in a particular way, we've got a way of finding the influencers and researching them.

 Trademark technique, go-to guidebooks, expanded list posts, awards bait, the trust infographics - you can probably figure out what that one's about -, crowdsource manuals and the hero formula.

 And what I've done in the coming slides is I've gone through one of these, which is what we call the trademark technique, in quite a lot of detail.
 And the basic idea here is that once you've researched your influencer and you've figured out what's missing or what they might be writing about, you go off and you create content that's really targeted at them with the idea of them publishing it.
 This gives you a structure of creating some content that they will love and it gives them reasons to publish it.
 I'll just delve into a couple of these slides and then I'm going to wind up.